 \section{Acknowledgement}

-I thank Sheldon Goldstein for invaluable discussions about laws of physics over the years.
-This paper is connected to several issues explored in our joint paper on MinP.
-I thank David Builes, Noa Latham, Tyler Hildebrand, Shelly Yiran Shi, and Elliott Sober for valuable written comments on earlier versions.
-I am also grateful to Emily Adlam, Jacob Barandes, James Brown, Weixin Cai, Craig Callender, Eugene Chua, Jonathan Cohen, Maaneli Derakhshani, Christopher Dorst, Frederick Eberhardt, Bill Harper, Christopher Hitchcock, Mahmoud Jalloh, Mario Hubert, Barry Loewer, Kerry McKenzie, Wayne Myrvold, Francisco Pipa, Carlo Rovelli, Charles Sebens, Chris Smeenk, Kyle Stanford, Anncy Thresher, Jennifer Wang, Kino Zhao, Shimin Zhao, and audiences at the University of Western Ontario, CalTech, Harvard Foundations of Physics Seminar, Simon Fraser University, and the 2023 Pacific APA for helpful discussions, and especially Shelly Yiran Shi for her insightful suggestions and research assistance.
-This project is supported by an Academic Senate Grant from the University of California, San Diego.
+I am deeply grateful to Sheldon Goldstein for invaluable discussions on the nature of physical laws over the years.
+This paper is closely connected to several issues explored in our joint work on MinP.
+For written comments and feedback, I thank Diego Arana Segura, David Builes, Nina Emery, Bosco Garcia, Noa Latham, Ned Hall, Tyler Hildebrand, Alexander Pruss, Jonah Schupbach, Wolfgang Schwarz, Shelly Yiran Shi, Elliott Sober, and two anonymous reviewers of \textit{No\^us}.
+I also appreciate helpful discussions with Emily Adlam, Jacob Barandes, James Brown, Weixin Cai, Craig Callender, Eugene Chua, Jonathan Cohen, Sam Cumming, Maaneli Derakhshani, Christopher Dorst, Frederick Eberhardt, Bill Harper, Christopher Hitchcock, Mario Hubert, Mahmoud Jalloh, Boris Kment, Barry Loewer, Kerry McKenzie, Wayne Myrvold, Francisco Pipa, Carlo Rovelli, Daniel Rubio, Charles Sebens, Gila Sher, Chris Smeenk, Kyle Stanford, Anncy Thresher, Jennifer Wang, Kino Zhao, Shimin Zhao, participants in my graduate seminar on laws and randomness at UCSD in fall 2023, and audiences at Syracuse University, Baylor University, the University of Western Ontario, CalTech, Harvard Foundations of Physics Seminar, Simon Fraser University, and the 2023 Pacific APA for helpful discussions.
+This project was supported by an Academic Senate Grant from the University of California, San Diego.